 If you are currently registered at the practice and are moving out of our catchment area, you can request to remain registered with us.
-Read our policy for patients moving out of our catchment area here.
+Policy for patients moving out of our catchment area.

 Alternatively, you can visit the surgery with the following information (forms need to be completed for each family member registering):

-- Your Medical Card (if you do not have a Medical Card please complete form GMS 1)
+- Your Medical Card.
+If you do not have a Medical Card please complete a General Medical Services (GMS1) form

 - A completed Registration Form: